lowleveldesign/debug-recipes/windows/debugging-kernel/windows-kernel-debugging-setup.md

     windbg -k com:pipe,port=\\VMHost\pipe\PipeName,resets=0,reconnect (if the VM is running on another machine then the debugger)

 In virtualbox remember to always specify the whole path to the named pipe, eg. `\\.\pipe\dbgpipe`.

+### Using Hyper-V to debug kernel ###

+Enable COM1 debug port configuration.

+Add COM1 serial port emulated by a named pipe.

+On the host computer you can connect to the VM using windbg by using a given named pipe:

+    windbg -k com:pipe,port=\\.\pipe\PipeName,resets=0,reconnect